komouro/bus-transport-rest-api/README.md

    npm install
    ```

-To activate the server, run the following command in the same terminal:
+To activate the server on port 8765, run the following command in the same terminal:

 ```
 npm run dev